oasislabs/oasis-rs/docs/rpc_format.md

 Keyword arguments are not supported since language support is far from ubiquitious; the IDL contains the names only for ease of debugging generated clients.

 The wire format for an argument is the canonical CBOR encoding of the argument's type.
-Possibly the only thing worth mentioning is that `Address` is serialized as a byte array and `Balance` is a CBOR bigint.
+Also worth mentioning is that `Address` is serialized as a byte array and `Balance` is a CBOR bigint.

+Struct variants are represented as objects containing the field names as keys.
+Tuple variants are represented as arrays containing the positional values.
+Enums with payloads (i.e. tagged unions) look like `"VariantName": <data>`, else they're just strings `"VariantName"`.